- 2 tsp ground cumin

 - 1 onion, sliced

-- green sauce, roasted tomatillo salsa, avocado salsa and pepper rum, lime wedges, coriander and hot sauce, to serve
+- condiments such as green sauce, roasted tomatillo salsa, avocado salsa, pepper rum, lime wedges, coriander and hot sauce, to serve

 Oven temperatures are for conventional; if using fan-forced (convection), reduce the temperature by 20˚C. | We use Australian tablespoons and cups: 1 teaspoon equals 5 ml; 1 tablespoon equals 20 ml; 1 cup equals 250 ml. | All herbs are fresh (unless specified) and cups are lightly packed. | All vegetables are medium size and peeled, unless specified. | All eggs are 55-60 g, unless specified.